 For $\var{ITYP}=6$, \var{JSTATE} includes an entry for \var{PRTY}, which describes the symmetry of the rotor function as discussed in section \ref{ityp6}.
 In addition, \var{JSTATE} contains $i_{j\tau}$ and $n_{j\tau}=2j+1$, resulting in $\var{NQN}=6$; $i_{j\tau}$ is a pointer to the first of $n_{j\tau}$ wavefunction coefficients $a^j_{\tau,k}$ in the array \var{ATAU}.
-In the present implementation, the array \var{ATAU} is allocated storage at the top of the array \var{JSTATE}, above the sets of integers.

 For $\var{ITYP}=4$, \var{JSTATE} includes all the additional entries described for $\var{ITYP}=6$ and one for the resultant $j$ of $j_1$ and $j_2$, so $\var{NQN}=8$.